Walton, Powys

 Walton is a village in Powys, Wales, 1300 yd west from the border with Herefordshire, England.

 The village is 3 mi east from New Radnor on the A44 road.
 A minor road connects to Old Radnor.
-At 500 yd south from Walton is Gore quarry, a tarmac facility.
+At 500 yd south from Walton is Gore quarry, a Tarmac facility.

+Until 1983 Walton was part of the community of Walton and Womaston.
+It is now part of the community of Old Radnor.